Festschrift on the Feast of St Benedict, 21 March 2011.

 What's a Divine Office -- where God goes to work?

-The divine office is along with the mass the public worship of the church.
-Oh man, hey, just give me Jesus, we're free aren't we, why bother with all this set stuff?
+The divine office and the divine service are the public worship of the church.
+Oh man, hey, just give me Jesus, we're free aren't we, why bother with all this set prayer stuff?
 One hears that a lot about liturgy these days.
-Well, here's why and how all this set stuff is part of giving you Jesus, or rather, part of Jesus giving himself to you.
+Well, here's why and how all this set prayer stuff is part of giving you Jesus, or rather, part of Jesus giving himself to you.

 Pre Messiah, there were no particular set times for prayer for hundreds of years.
 Not that prayer wasn't prayed at set times in various places, but there was nothing normative about it.
 That came at the end of the Babylonian Captivity (the one that happened to the Jews, not the Church!) with the return of the Jews to the Holy Land and the reconstruction of the Temple, ie the Second Temple.
 As part of that restoration, Ezra and the 120 Men established set times for prayer in essentially the form they are still used in the synagogue, which was adapted and continued by the church.